preservim/vim-lexical/README.markdown

                     \ })
 ```

-Then to quickly set up this _lexical_ environment for the current buffer,
+Then to quickly configure these settings for Vim for the current buffer,
-all you need to do is enter the command:
+enter the command:

 ```vim
 :LexMed